RobertGRussell/RobertGRussell/README.md

 ### Hello, I'm Robert! 👋

-- 🔭 I'm currently a part-time contractor for [Pro Football Focus](https://www.pff.com/) where I analyze NCAA Football film for professional and collegiate teams and public subscribers
+- 🔭 I'm currently a part-time contractor for [Pro Football Focus](https://www.pff.com/) where I analyze NCAA Football film for professional and collegiate teams as well as subscribers

 - 🌱 I’m currently looking for a full-time position in the field of Cybersecurity -- particulary IT Risk Management